-The main project elements, including linear facilities and construction laydown areas, are shown on Figure 1-4 and are as follows:
+The main Project elements, including linear facilities and construction laydown areas, are shown on Figure 1-4, and are as follows:

-- One steam turbine generator system consisting of a condensing turbine generator set with three steam entry pressures (high pressure, standard pressure, and low pressure). - Geothermal fluid processing systems, including steam separation vessels, pipelines and tanks - Two seven-cell cooling towers - 21 wells and 13 associated well pads, including: - Nine production wells on five new well pads adjacent and to the north of the plant.
-Production pipelines will connect the production wells to the plant site.
-One additional production well pad is identified for resource support. - 12 injection wells on six well pads south of the plant.
-Injection pipelines will connect the injection wells to the plant site.
-One additional injection well pad is identified for resource support.
+- One steam turbine generator system consisting of a condensing turbine generator set with three steam entry pressures (HP, SP, and LP) - Geothermal fluid processing systems, including steam separation vessels, pipelines and tanks - Two seven-cell cooling towers - 20 wells and 12 well pads, including: - Nine production wells on six new well pads adjacent to the plant.
+Production pipelines will connect these wells to the plant site. - Eleven injection wells on five well pads south of the plant.
+Injection pipelines will connect these wells to the plant site.
+An additional injection well pad has been included for potential future expansion, for a total of six well pads.

-- Interconnection to the proposed Imperial Irrigation District (IID) switching station via a 0.5-mile-long aboveground generation tie line that runs south from the ENGP to the switching station. - Class II surface impoundment (brine pond) sized to receive aerated process fluid, geothermal fluid from unplanned overflow events, geothermal fluid from the partial draining of clarifiers during maintenance events.
-Aerated fluid from the brine pond will be directed to a dedicated aerated fluid injection well for disposal. - Process water supply from IID canal water with a delivery point at the IID canal Vail 3, Gate 321B as the primary connection.
-A secondary water supply connection is via a pipeline from the Project site east along Estelle Road, to Vail Lateral 2A, Gate 271, which is located adjacent to Hatfield Road.
-Potable water will be supplied through a reverse osmosis system or an equivalent system, and/or delivered through a commercial water service. - The Project includes up to two potential sites for construction camps, nine laydown and/or parking areas located throughout the region, and four borrow pits.
-Most of the laydown and parking areas for ENGP will be located adjacent to the site immediately west and east.
-However, all 15 sites including camps, laydown, and borrow pits, may be used and will be shared between three proposed projects: the Project, Black Rock Geothermal Project, and Morton Bay Geothermal Project.
+- An interconnection to Imperial Irrigation District (IID) switching station via a 3.2-mile-long aboveground tie line that runs south from the Project to the switching station - Class II surface impoundment (brine pond) sized to receive aerated process fluid, geothermal fluid from unplanned overflow events, and geothermal fluid from the partial draining of clarifiers during maintenance events - Separated nonhazardous solids from the geothermal power process will be disposed of offsite at the Applicant-owned and operated monofill facility. - Process water supply provided by IID canal water with a delivery point at N Lateral Gate N-36.
+Water will be transferred to the site from the N Lateral on West Schrimpf Road just south of the site.
+The Project also will have a secondary water route from the site to O Lateral Gate 32 on McDonald Road, which is located immediately north of the site.
+Potable water will be supplied through a reverse osmosis system or an equivalent system, and/or delivered through a commercial water service. - The Project includes up to 9, laydown and/or parking areas located throughout the region, 2 construction camps, and up to four borrow pits, for a total of 15 sites that may be used and will be shared between the three proposed projects: the Project, Black Rock Geothermal Project, and Elmore North Geothermal Project.